A place of unexpected conversations

-Twelve attractive bedrooms assure that our guests stay will be enjoyed whether overnight or for the duration of their holiday.
 Menus feature the best of home produce: West Cork lamb & beef, Atlantic salmon & seafood, with vegetables & fruit from local farms.

 About ninety eight miles from Shannon Airport, twenty eight miles from Killarney and thirty miles from Cork City.
 An ideal centre to Explore South West Ireland.

-In our traditional well stocked bar, glasses are lifted in salute and voices are raised in familiar melodies.
+In our friendly well stocked bar, glasses are lifted in salute and voices are raised in familiar melodies.
 It is a place for unexpected conversations.
 Visitors to Inchigeelagh are absorbed into the life of this friendly country village.
 The locals are easy going, proud to show the local beauty spots and ready to advise on local activities.

 Pleasant days can be spent exploring the lakeside walks and the winding roads into the mountains.
 You can take the children to play or go for a quiet stroll on a recreation island close to the hotel.

 Within a easy there are golden Atlantic beaches and rocky secluded coves, for those who like to mix seascapes with lakeland.
 Tour plans are suggested to other South West beauty spots.